bvdeenen/elm-sudoku/README.md

-## Preview
+## Sudoku solver

+Application that can be used to solve Sudoku's.
+In progress

-Click [here](http://evancz.github.io/elm-architecture-tutorial/examples/1) to see it running.
+Click [here](http://bvdeenen.github.io/sudoku/index.html) to see it running.

 ## Run Locally